kgrid/kgrid-node-runtime/README.md

 KOs must come from the activator.
 - The runtime will attempt to load any Knowledge Objects that were previously loaded onto its shelf before registering with the activator and acquiring its objects.
+The shelf directory can be deleted if there is a need to get all objects fresh from the activator.